 - In this course unit, individual students will bring a professional or relevant personal development `problem' to the course.
 The course is designed to provide an academic basis for understanding and applying intercultural methodology and approaches to Public Health.

 Weighting within unit

-20 mins and 10 mins Q&A by expert panel
+20 mins and 10 mins Q&A by a panel of assessors

 Students will be provided with personalised feedback for their mid-term and final summative assignments, within 15 working days for mid-term assignments and 20 working days for final submission.

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.